 Why we chose ECONYL®

 ECONYL® is a way to recycle and replace virgin nylon in our everyday products and clothes.
 It’s durable, comfy, supportive, twice as resistant to chlorine and suntan creams/oils as regular nylon.
-Traditional production methods for nylon are anything but eco-friendly, they require huge amounts of water and produce a hefty amount of nitrous oxide, which is 10 times more potent than carbon dioxide.
-What’s more, nylon is not biodegradable, and it is estimated that up to 40% of man-made plastic waste in the oceans are nylon.
+Traditional production methods for nylon require huge amounts of water and produce a hefty amount of nitrous oxide, which is 10 times more potent than carbon dioxide.
+What’s more, nylon is not biodegradable, and it is estimated that up to 40% of man-made plastic waste in the oceans are contain nylon.

-Most of the clothes produced nowadays by fast fashion brands are made of such synthetics and to be honest - we are not perfect either.
-We need elastane in our swimwear for (you guessed it) elasticity.
+Most of the clothes produced nowadays are made of synthetics and to be honest - we are far from being perfect either.
+Next to the regenerated nylon and/or polyester, we need elastane in our swimwear for - you guessed it - elasticity.

-However, we’re always on the lookout for more sustainable solutions and will always strive to produce the most eco-friendly apparel with whatever is available to us.
+However, we’re always on the lookout for more sustainable solutions and will always strive to go for the "greenest" option with whatever is available to us.
 The good news is that sustainable fashion is something everyone, including fast fashion brands, now want to achieve.
 This means we’ll see more and more innovative solutions pop up on the scene, and you bet we'll be first in line to get our hands on it.